d0ugal/django-formadmin/README.rst

 Django FormAdmin
 ========================================

-A way of adding non-ModelForms to the Django admin.
+FormAdmin is to Forms and ModelAdmin is to Models.
+In that, FormAdmin allows registering forms to the Django admin without them being related to a Model in any way.

-This is a very early prototype/proof of concept.
-Certainly not ready for use, it needs tests and documentation for a start.
+This is still a fairly early work in progress.
+But it works fairly well so far.